Craving something sweet? Thanks to this gluten-free, low-carb ice cream recipe, you can enjoy your favorite dessert

 With fewer than 5 grams of net carbs and only four ingredients, this is one keto dessert you can feel great about.
 And if you love this recipe, check out these other keto-friendly ice cream recipes:Print

 Easy No-Churn Keto Ice Cream

-Finally, a keto ice cream recipe that doesn’t require fancy equipment!
+Finally, a keto ice cream recipe that doesn’t require fancy equipment.
 This no-churn keto ice cream recipe will satisfy your sweet tooth.

 - Prep Time: 5 minutes